Douglas Wilson (RAAF officer): Europe

 After the camp was liberated, two former POWs who had been convicted of collaborating with German authorities made similar accusations against Wilson.
 He was not charged after the British Judge Advocate General found that no offence had been committed.

 Post-war

 In October 1945, after returning to Australia, Wilson was appointed commander of Western Area RAAF in Perth.
 He tendered his resignation from the RAAF on 1 February 1946 and was placed on the Retired List on 20 March.

 In 1949, Wilson was awarded the Czechoslovak War Cross 1939 (sometimes referred to as the "Czechoslovak Military Cross"), for interceding on behalf of Free Czechoslovak POWs at Stalag Luft III.

 He retired to a property at Glen Alvie, near Ebor in northern New South Wales.
 Wilson died, following an illness, at Concord Hospital, Sydney on 2 August 1950.
 Wilson was buried near his parents, in the Anglican section of Lithgow cemetery.

+In the fictional film The Great Escape (1963), a composite character named "Group Captain Ramsey" (played by James Donald), has characteristics attributable to both Wilson and his predecessor as Senior British Officer at Stalag Luft III, Herbert Massey.
+For instance, "Ramsay" is shown to be, like Wilson, a talented classical violinist.